department-of-veterans-affairs/va.gov-team/products/va-mobile-app/Teams/QA and Release/Policies/Policy - QA Ticket Management.md

  - Timely ticket updates and ticket management
  - Don't wait till standups to bring up concerns
  - Active participant in sprint and quarterly planning to ensure QA capacity is accounted for and not overbooked
  - QA and Release PM has an open door for any concerns, thoughts, needs
+ - Monitor Slack for @ messages and respond timely

 ## Ticket Management
 - **Proactively be aware of the tickets that are assigned to you**